FateMeetsLuck/dmildew/README.md

 This project is in its early stages so one should probably use the ~main version to get the latest bug fixes.
 The release tags are only so that it is usable in dub.

+## Mildew Standard Library Documentation

+The documentation for the standard library, which is only loaded if the host application chooses to do so, can be found [here](https://pillager86.github.io/dmildew/).

 ## Building

 Building the library is as simple as writing `dub build` in a terminal in the main project directory.
 To build the REPL and script runner one can write `dub build dmildew:run` in the same directory as the main project.
 Add `-b release` to the build commands to generate an optimized binary that performs slightly better than the default debugging build.